5 Habits For Success: How To Stay Motivated

 Can You Relate?

-Picture this – You've got a BRILLIANT idea that keeps buzzing around in your head.
-You finally decide to give it your focus & plan the next few weeks / months to get it off the ground.
+Picture this: You've got a BRILLIANT idea that's been buzzing around in your head.
+You finally decide to give it your focus & plan the next few weeks or months to get it off the ground and bring it to life.

-Days 14+: You might get caught up focusing on the fun or easy tasks, but the avoidance of the tasks that you need to do slows your progress.
-For many, this is the time you'll quit.
-Or you'll decide to change direction because you don't believe it's working.
+Days 14+: You find yourself questioning the whole project.
+You might find yourself getting caught up on the fun or easier tasks, but avoiding the tasks that you need to do slows your progress.
+For many, this is the time you'll quit or totally change direction because you don't believe it's working.

 What Are Habits for Success?

-Grit and determination are needed during those low energy moments.
-Having your goal front and center, as a shining light, will remind you why you began.
+Grit and determination are needed during low energy moments, so having your goal front and center, as a shining light, will remind you why you began.
 Make note of your why, and put it somewhere you can see if often.
-I have mine above my computer, but a sticky note on your wall does the same thing!
+I have mine printed and stuck on the wall above my computer.

-We live in a world where what we want is only a click away.
+We live in a world of quick fixes, and where what we want is only a click away.
 In many cases we don’t have to wait for weeks or months for something.
 This ‘new world' is removing that innate understanding of patience, and not instantly responding to external stimuli.

-Normalise celebrating every inch of progress.
-If your goal has multiple complex steps, identify milestones, and acknowledge when you achieve them along the way.
+Normalise celebrating every inch of progress you make.
+Everytime you show up – even if it's only for a few minutes – acknowledge it!
+If your goal has multiple complex steps, identify milestones, and celebrate when you achieve them along the way.

 This isn’t an excuse to not challenge yourself, it’s a way to build up to bigger habits for success.
-Ensure that they are relevant and effective, but by not going all in at once, you’re setting yourself up for success instead of potential failure.
+Big changes often fail because they're too big too soon.

 For example, if you want to introduce a new morning routine, it may be more difficult to maintain if you suddenly introduce an entire routine in one go.

-Yes you can write for longer, but the benefit is in showing up each day for that minimum period of time.
+If you're creating a writing habit, commit to just 15 minutes a day.
+Once it feels natural, build from there.
+Yes you can probably write for longer, but the benefit is in the repetition of showing up each day for that minimum period of time.

-Stay aware of the habits you’re introducing and the impact they’re having.
-Reflect on how you’re finding them, and how helpful they are.
-Check in with yourself regularly.
-Is it time to increase the habit or adapt / change it?
+As you grow and change, your habits will as well.
+Regularly check in and reflect on how you’re finding them, and how helpful they are.
+Ask yourself some key questions, for example: Is it time to increase the habit or adapt or change it?
 Are they still helping you stay aligned and on track with your bigger goal?

-Set yourself achievable daily goals, and celebrate your progress each evening.
-Give yourself that feeling of success.
+Set yourself achievable daily goals, and celebrate your progress every evening, regardless of how small the steps may feel.
 It is extremely motivating when you're in the thick of it and still a distance from your bigger goal.

-How Long Does it Take to Establish New Habits?
+How Long Does it Take to Build New Habits?

 In a study carried out by Lally, Van Jaarsveld, Potts & Wardle in 2009, they found that around 66 days is how long that repetitiveness of a habit becomes a lifestyle change.

-21 days is often bandied around, and a study shows that for habits to begin to work it actually takes between 18 – 66 days.
-For the habits to then become automatic, it can take anywhere between 18-254 days.
+You've probably heard about the 21-day rule, but a study shows that for habits to begin to work it actually takes between 18 – 66 days.
+For the habit / behaviour to become automatic, it can take anywhere between 18-254 days.

-This study again highlights that we are all different and should approach these things with a mindset of flexibility and fluidity.
+This study highlights that we are all different, and we should approach these things with a mindset of flexibility and fluidity.
 We process, learn, and do things differently, therefore it's likely that introducing habits for success to alter or improve behaviour will also vary.

 The more consistent you are with those daily reps (e.g. writing for at least 15 minutes every day), the more ingrained it will become.
-Okay, it's not that glamourous or exciting – but it's what works!
+Okay, it's not that glamourous or exciting, and can take a while, but consistently showing up is what works!

 What are Your Habits for Success?